'This isn't Pompeii, this is Aleppo'

 Story highlights

-- Another picture brings the horrors of Aleppo into focus
+- Photo of dead father and son brings the horrors of Aleppo, Syria, into focus

-- 200 airstrikes pummel eastern Aleppo since Friday, a volunteer group says
+- Airstrikes pummel eastern Aleppo in new wave of violence, a volunteer group says

 "This isn't Pompeii, this is Aleppo," one social media user wrote.